pymal-developers/pymal/README.markdown

 ===========
 * python 3.4.*
     - Wasn't tried on oth pythons, but i believe it will work on all python 3.
-    - Becuase of python 3 new and python 2.7.*.
+    - Because of python 3 new and python 2.7.*.
-* BeautifulSoup
+* BeautifulSoup4
+    - html5lib for BeautifulSoup4 to read html pages better.
 * requests
+    - httpcache for requests to have cache (might be removed because no cache can be created with mal right now).

 Installation
 ============